"Over 20 years ago...

 Shelby Hart, Little Bit of Everything

 Shelby, Virginia's oldest, and recent graduate of Hanover College, does whatever needs to be done around the shop.
-She's been working in the business her entire life and can do everything from bookkeeping to building 2-story building walls.
+She's been working in the business her entire life and can do everything from bookkeeping to constructing 2-story faux building walls.
 She has also been producing the "Hey Diana!" and "Prop Culture" videos (viewed on our YouTube channel)

 Parker Estes, Warehouse & Building Guy